General

 1. Don’t look at it as a windfall to upgrade to a more expensive car.

-If you’ve been shopping for a vehicle before you figured your tax refund, stick with that original plan and don’t use this cash as a rationale to upgrade to a more expensive vehicle or additional equipment on your planned purchase.
-While you think you can afford more car, remember this is a one-time payment and getting a more expensive vehicle will translate to higher monthly payments for years to come.
+If you’ve been shopping for a vehicle before you figured out your tax refund, stick with that initial plan.
+Don’t use this cash as a rationale to upgrade to a more expensive vehicle.
+While your refund will certainly help with a car purchase, it is still a one-time payment.
+Getting a more expensive vehicle will translate to higher monthly payments for years to come, so you should still stick to what you can safely afford.

 2. Don’t use your refund as a starting point in figuring out the deal.

 While an average refund may look significant as a lump sum, take that number and divide it by the number of anticipated payments you will make over the course of the loan or lease.
-That big return suddenly looks a lot smaller when you consider how long you’ll be in the vehicle.
-By sticking to your original deal, save the use of the tax refund until you’ve signed the bottom line.
-That money then will seem a real windfall in reducing your out of pocket expenses for the down payment and other associated fees in a new vehicle purchase.
+That significant return suddenly looks a lot smaller when you consider how long you’ll be in the vehicle.
+By sticking to your original deal, you eliminate the risk of overextending your budget.
+The money you get from your refund will then seem like a real windfall in reducing your out-of-pocket expenses for the new vehicle purchase.

 3. Wait until you have the check in hand before using it for the deal.

-4. Don’t count on your annual tax return as a recurring source of cash to meet car payments or other car-related obligations.
+4. Don’t rely on your annual tax return as a recurring source of cash.

 It’s better to treat your refund as a one-time deal.
-You never know what changes will occur to your situation or the tax code overall.
-Compared to what you’ll get this year, next year you may get more, less or even owe money.
+Although you could get the same amount of money next year, you never know what changes will occur to your situation or the tax code.
+Next year, you may get more, less, or even owe money compared to this year.
+It’s never a good idea to plan around something unknown.

 5. Remember, it’s your money in the first place.

-While the forced savings aspect of withholding is viewed as a convenient way to count on some cash each year, keep in mind it’s like giving an interest-free loan to the government.
-Whatever you get this year, divide by 12 and see how you can use that extra money every month rather than waiting until the following spring to get it back in a lump sum.
+While receiving your tax refund may feel like free money, it is essentially a loan to the government at interest-free rates.
+Whatever you get in your refund this year, divide by 12 and see how you can use that extra money every month, rather than waiting until the following spring to get it back in a lump sum.
 By adjusting your withholding, you may find that making that monthly loan or lease payment may be a little less painful.